jelohe/topo/README.md

 ## Security concerns

-Topo stores your secrets in [localStorage](https://www.w3schools.com/jsref/prop_win_localstorage.asp) to keep everything in the browser and avoid cookies, however localStorage stores your data as plain text.
+Topo stores your secrets in [localStorage](https://www.w3schools.com/jsref/prop_win_localstorage.asp) to keep everything in the browser and avoid cookies, however localStorage files are not encrypted on your device.
+If your device is compromised and someone has access to your files they could easily steal your secrets.

 Because Topo is written is JavaScript, [XSS attacks](https://owasp.org/www-community/attacks/xss/) are still a potential security issue of the language.
 Topo tries to mitigate that by having as minimal interaction as possible with the user and the environment.
 The only input that could be dangerous is a malicious QR code.

+If your secrets are ever compromised, rotate your credentials: generate new QR codes for every application or service that was stored on Topo as soon as possible.

 ##### **TL;DR: Be careful with the QRs that you scan and keep Topo on a safe device.**